Bitnutz/Turing-Machine-1.0/README.md

 # 4. Machine
 ## This class is the main engine of the project, using all of the above classes.

-# Sample program for maiking all 0s and 1s Xs.
+# Sample program for transforming all 0s and 1s into Xs.
 (The sample is the same as the image above)

 __Instructions__:
 ```init:{start}